rootstrap/blog/content/Rails N + 2 queries - Bruno Vezoli.md

 irb> all_comments = posts.map { |p| p.comments }
 ```

-Which in turn produces the following, much optimized, queries:
+Which in turn produces the following optimized queries:

 ```
 Post Load (0.5ms)  SELECT  "posts".* FROM "posts"